gcallah/MiscWriting/Trinity/trinity.md

 like 1 = 3.
 Nevertheless, as prominent a philosopher as R.G.
 Collingwood,
-in *An Essay on Metaphysics*, contended that the doctrine of the Trinity was the philosophical solution to the metaphysical crisis that was destroying the pagan world, and pagan science along with it,and that this doctrine "has been the main or fundamental presuppositions of natural science ever since" (1984: ???).
+in *An Essay on Metaphysics*, contended that the doctrine of the Trinity was the philosophical solution to the metaphysical crisis that was destroying the pagan world, and pagan science along with it, and that this doctrine "has been the main or fundamental presuppositions of natural science ever since" (1984: ???).

 Therefore, it may be worthwhile to seek out metaphors that can render this symbol